Thriller/Suspense Subgenres

 Disaster tales usually involve the response of those in power to an impending threat.
 Often some industrial carelessness provides the threat, and thus an incentive to cover it up.
 A policy that "panic must be prevented" via secrecy gives the hero (often a reporter) something to pursue.
 For example, Scortia and Robinson's novel The Glass Inferno, filmed by John Guillermin as The Towering Inferno, has shoddy construction result in numerous spectacular deaths.
 Mike Nichol's 1983 film Silkwood has a real-life basis.

 Ecothriller tales, as the name suggests, involve some threat (natural, or more often manmade) to the environment.
 The damage may be local or even worldwide.
 Paul Tabori's novel The Green Rain is a strange example.
-Michael Crichton's novel State of Fear became a best-seller.
+Michael Crichton's novel State of Fear, and his postmortem Volcano depict extinction-level threats.
 (The science invoked might be rigorous, but either way, sometimes these novels are controversial.)

 Espionage thrillers are seldom about the routine lives of actual spies or analysts, but rather the mythical havoc created by relentless agents and those who oppose them.
 This subgenre is usually set in periods of international tension, such as World War Two, the Cold War, and more recently the war against Islamic extremism.
 Gay Courter's novel Code Ezra leads up to Israel's strike against Saddam's reactor at Osirak, while Vince Flynn's novels are 'torn from the headlines.'
 (Often these authors have some real-life experience.)